What to bring with you:

 Keep track of appointments, tests, procedures and treatments performed, including where and when they were done.
 Report for all treatments and follow up care.
 If you are unable to keep an appointment, please call us 24 hours or more in advance at 269-382-2500, and dial ‘3’.

 Each time you return for a treatment or doctor visit with a lab test scheduled, please check in at the 1st floor registration desk.
-Also, if you’re insurance coverage changes, please let the 1st floor registration desk know so that they can scan your new card.
+Also, if you’re insurance coverage changes, please let the 1st floor registration desk know so that they can scan your new card to be sure that we are billing the correct insurance carrier for your care.